ubudab109/backend-nfi-test/README.md

 - NODE V 16+
 - NPM V 8.5+ or Yarn 1.22+

 ## CONFIGURATION
 - Rename .env.example to .env and change the Environment variable to suit yours
+- Run `npm install` or `yarn install` if You prefer to use Yarn
 - Run `npm run tsc` to build the project
 - Run `node ./build/server.js` to run the project.
-By default this project will be runing in port 3030, but You can change in the .env file
+By default this project will be runing in port 3030, but You can change in the .env file.
+Then, the table will automatically migrating the column.
+If You got any error, kindly check the .env value

 # API
 - ### List Users